 Data activation and visualisation

-The collection of data is not an end in itself, it always serves to gain knowledge.
-To do this, however, the data must first be made visible and understandable.
-Accordingly, DEPT® conducted a thorough comparison of visualisation tools in eleven categories and over 50 requirements defined by Douglas.
-Tableau was identified as the best solution and is now gradually being established by Douglas as the central self-service tool.
+We conducted a thorough comparison of visualisation tools across eleven categories and over 50 requirements, as defined by Douglas.
+Tableau was identified as the best solution, and is now gradually being established by Douglas as a central, self-service tool.

 The data stack in action

-Thanks to the use of the tools mentioned, data management for Douglas is now significantly simpler, more efficient and more effective.
+Thanks to the use of the above tools, data management for Douglas is now significantly easier, more efficient and more effective.

-Gone are the days of manually combining dozens of Excel files to create a simple sales report.
-DEPT® were able to make a significant contribution, ensuring that data from all Douglas subsidiaries are now available in the same format in one central location.
-The metrics are standardised across the company and Douglas has the assurance that “Gross Revenue 3” really does mean the same thing for Nocibe in France and Germany.
+The days of manually combining dozens of Excel files to produce a simple sales report are over.
+We have been able to make a significant contribution to ensuring that data from all Douglas subsidiaries is now available in the same format in one central location, and that metrics are standardised across the company.

-In the past, a high level of manual effort was required to create Excel reports that were sent to the board every week.
-Now the data for the reports is processed fully automatically, making it available in the visualisation tool, so that the C-level at Douglas has the current reports available every morning before the first coffee.
+In the past, a great deal of manual effort was required to produce Excel reports that were sent to the board on a weekly basis.
+Now, the data for the reports is processed fully automatically and made available in the visualisation tool, so that the C-level at Douglas has the latest reports every morning before they even have their first coffee.

 Basis for self-service

-With the newly created data platform, the Douglas teams are able for the first time to carry out tool-supported independent data analysis on a larger scale.
-Standardised KPIs, Tableau training and the connection of new data sources enables them to easily find and visualise the data they need.
-Reports can now be created independently by the employees instead of demanding the valuable time of the IT department at Douglas.
+Thanks to the newly created data platform, the teams at Douglas are for the first time able to carry out tool-supported, independent data analyses on a large scale.
+Standardised KPIs, Tableau training, and the connection of new data sources enable them to easily find the data they need and visualise it.
+As a result, reports can now be created independently by employees and the workload of Douglas’ IT department is reduced.

 Planning & Forecasting

-Working closely with Douglas, Snowflake data is also used in forecasting tools for planning inventory and pricing.
-Additionally, to enable automated, data-driven decisions and to increase the degree of independence of the teams in the future, DEPT® are currently preparing a business case for the use of reverse ETL solutions such as Hightouch or Census together with selected Douglas departments.
+In close cooperation with Douglas, data from Snowflake is also used in forecasting tools for planning, for example with regard to inventory and pricing.
+But that’s not all; in order to enable automated, data-driven decisions and to further increase the degree of independence of the teams in the future, we are currently working with selected Douglas departments to prepare a business case for the use of reverse ETL solutions such as Hightouch or Census.

 Ready for a data-driven, digital future

-Thanks to the modern data stack, Douglas saves around half a full-time position to a full-time position, according to their calculations.
-With data integration via Fivetran, data storage via Snowflake on Azure, DEPT®’s SQL Runner for data transformation and Tableau as a visualisation solution, Douglas has reached the first major milestone in digitisation.
-We look forward to continuing to accompany our customers on their way to a data-driven, digital future.
+Thanks to the modern data stack, Douglas saves the time of around a full-time position, according to its own calculations.
+With data integration via Fivetran, data storage via Snowflake on Azure, DEPT®’s own SQL Runner for data transformation, and Tableau as a visualisation solution, Douglas has reached a first major milestone in digitalisation.
+We are pleased to be able to continue to accompany Douglas on the path to a data-driven, digital future.

-Thanks to its high level of technological expertise, DEPT® is the ideal partner for modernising our data stack.
-The implemented technology is not an end in itself but optimally tailored to our business needs.
+Thanks to its high level of technological expertise, DEPT® is the ideal partner for the modernisation of our data stack.
+The implemented technology is not an end in itself, but optimally aligned with our business needs.

 Jonas Rashedi, Director of Data Intelligence & Technologies, Douglas